norman-tom/pyromb/README.md

 **Support**
 Type 1 reach only.
 **Notes**
 Reach length is derived from the shapefile geometry.
-Reaches must have a alphabetic character in them to stop RORB thinking that these are node IDs, for example instead of labelling a reach '1' label it 'R1'.

 ### Centroids
 Centroids represent the basin attributes and are located as close to the basin centroid as possible, while still intersecting a reach.